Kenya: EU Lauds IEBC's Plans for Repeat Presidential Election

 In a statement, the EU observer mission in Kenya warned that the political aggravation was not good for the country ahead of the polls.

-The mission warned that the "no elections" call by the Raila Odinga-led National Super Alliance (Nasa) and the insistence by President Kenyatta's Jubilee Party to pass controversial amendments to electoral laws "are seriously damaging democratic functioning."
+The mission warned that the "no elections" call by the main opposition leader Raila Odinga-led National Super Alliance (Nasa) and the insistence by President Kenyatta's Jubilee Party to pass controversial amendments to electoral laws "are seriously damaging democratic functioning."

 "Worryingly, there is also concern that "no election" means Nasa supporters could obstruct polling and tallying," the mission said.